 Kaizen Softball offers financial support to families who request and qualify for our fee assistance program.
 Applications will be processed on a case by case basis dependent on funds available.
 Please contact the board to discuss the process.

 Our leagues are dependent on our teams.
-Typically, teams will play in CMSA, GPLS and/or CWFA.
+Typically, teams will play in GPLS and/or CWFA.
 It is mandatory that every team is part of a league to maintain good standing with the AGLC and continue to receive casino funds.
 Coaches will assess which league they want to participate in.
-CMSA and CWFA are played locally in Calgary, while GPLS involves weekend play over typically four weekends that can range from Red Deer, Lloydminster, Prince Albert, Sherwood Park, Edmonton and Calgary.
+CWFA is played locally in Calgary, while GPLS involves weekend play over typically four weekends that can range from Red Deer, Lloydminster, Prince Albert, Sherwood Park, Edmonton and Calgary.

 The number of tournaments will be decided by coaches.
 For those teams that play in GPLS, weekends available for tournaments are reduced as league play happens on weekends.

 Our teams have attended a variety of different tournaments.
 Some include Leduc, Irma, Sherwood Park, Edmonton, Red Deer, Kalispell, Great Falls, Coeur D’Alene, Kelowna, White Rock, Surrey, Tri-Cities, Las Vegas, Spokane and Helena.
 Coaches typically like to attend tournaments in both Canada and the USA to give the girls opportunity to play at a higher level.

 Historically, our teams have had rosters of around 12 players.
 In some circumstances we have played with 11-13 depending on the quality of players.
-We are a competitive “A” ball program and looking for “A” players and will set the roster accordingly.
+We are a competitive club program and looking for high level players and will set the roster accordingly.

 Our philosophy is that we will create the strongest team possible for each age group.
 If teams are equal the board may evaluate having a birth year team for ease of playing in the USA.
 Players should expect that teams consist of both first and second year players dependent on skill level.